nxck2005/whiletrue/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=nxck2005.whiletrue)

 `Cybergrind` is a cyberpunk-themed terminal idle game, that you can run on the side while working.
-Made for my ADHD-self initially.

 ![Demo GIF](data/demo_gif.gif)

 ## Features

 - **Pretty damn retro**: A retro-styled UI with dedicated windows for system status, terminal logs, and the black market.
-- **Somewhat addicting**: Start by manually breaching (pressing space) and work your way up to.. no....
+- **Somewhat addicting**: Start by manually breaching (pressing space) and work your way up to bigger and better quickhacks to automate data production.
 - **Persistent progress**: Your progress is automatically saved every 30 seconds and upon exiting the game.
 Saves are stored in your XDG data directory (e.g., `~/.local/share/cybergrind/save_data.json`).

 ## Requirements